Global smartphone revolution to kill a pyramid scheme which has cost taxpayers billions.

 A fundamental problem with the decades of attempts to launch the DAB system is the lack of listener figures in order to display a real consumer interest.
 Proponents of DAB list all countries where the DAB system is introduced, but often it is about trial broadcasts in one or a couple of cities.
 As for example in Romania, Spain and Turkey.

 25 years after its launch, DAB has been established for nationwide radio in only four (4) European countries; Great Britain, Norway, Denmark and Switzerland.
-Established here means that a nationwide transmitter network has been built up that reaches the majority of the population, but at the same time has a significant proportion of radio listening; at least a 15 percent share on a weekly basis.
+Established here means that a nationwide transmitter network has been built up that reaches the majority of the population, but at the same time also has a significant proportion of radio listening; at least a 15 percent share on a weekly basis.
 Germany and the Netherlands, for example, have nationwide networks, but have limited DAB listening as FM and Internet radio have larger shares.

 The only country outside Europe with a significant share of DAB listening is Australia, where the five major cities are covered by DAB networks.
-But still Australia will retain both the main FM and AM platforms.
+But still Australia will retain both the major FM and AM platforms.

 A global market for DAB is not in sight